Note on disjoint faces in simple topological graphs: Introduction

 \section{Introduction}

 A \emph{topological graph} is a graph drawn in the plane such that its vertices are represented by points, and its edges are represented by non-self-intersecting curves connecting the corresponding points.
 The curves are not allowed to pass through vertices different from their endpoints, and if two edges share an interior point, then they must properly cross at that point in common.
-A topological graph is \emph{simple} if any two of its edges intersect at most once, either at a common endpoint or at a proper crossing point.
-A subgraph $H$ of a simple topological graph $G$ is said to be \emph{plane} if its edges do not cross.
+A subgraph $H$ of a topological graph $G$ is said to be \emph{plane} if its edges do not cross.
 A \emph{$k$-face} generated by $G$ refers to the bounded open cell enclosed by a plane $k$-cycle in $G$.
 Here a $k$-cycle means a cycle of length $k$.
-We remark that the boundary cycles of two disjoint faces can share vertices or edges.
+We remark that a face can contain other vertices or parts of edges, and the boundary cycles of two disjoint faces can share vertices or edges.
+A topological graph is said to be \emph{simple} if each pair of its edges intersects at most once, either at a common endpoint or at a proper crossing point.
+It is easy to re-draw any topological graph with fewer crossings until it becomes simple (see e.g.~\cite{ringel1965sechsfarbenproblem}), hence the ``simple'' condition appears commonly, say, in the study of crossing numbers.

 The main result of this paper is the following theorem.
-It improves the main result in a recent paper \cite{HS} by Hubard and Suk from a weaker bound of $\Omega(n^{1/3})$ in the same context. \begin{theorem} Every $n$-vertex complete simple topological graph generates at least $\Omega(n)$ pairwise disjoint $4$-faces. \end{theorem}
+It improves the main result in a recent paper by Hubard and Suk \cite{HS} from a weaker bound of $\Omega(n^{1/3})$ in the same context. \begin{theorem} Every $n$-vertex complete simple topological graph generates at least $\Omega(n)$ pairwise disjoint $4$-faces. \end{theorem}

 This gives us the following immediate corollary. \begin{corollary} Every $n$-vertex complete simple topological graph drawn in the unit square generates a $4$-face with area at most $O(1/n)$. \end{corollary}